-It is best practice to connect a USB device to the front of only one compute node at a time in each Flex System chassis.
+Note: It is best practice to connect a USB device to the front of only one compute node at a time in each Lenovo Flex System chassis.

-Z KVM connector
+KVM connector

-Connect the KVM cable to this connector (see "KVM cable" on page 19 for more information).
+Connect the console breakout cable to this connector (see "KVM cable" on page 19 for more information).